Roman Republican Coins and Books by Andrew McCabe

 • CNG47, 1089.
 Cf. Crawford 89/4.
 Unpublished anonymous issue in the style of the club issue, see Crawford 89.

 • Triton I, 915, unlisted series.
 SEX IVLI As of a series and type not listed by Crawford but similar in style to Cn.Co Crawford 81.
-Crawford thought the one piece he had seen was altered, this proves otherwise.
+Crawford thought the one piece he had seen was altered.
+This, along with a further four specimens now known, proves otherwise.
+The example illustrated below, which is not the Goodman piece, is of Spanish origin as are at least two further specimens in the Museo Arqueologico Nacional in Madrid.
+A further three specimens are known, the original Bern example condemned by Crawford, the NAC7 example cited by Russo in Essays Hersh, and the Goodman example.

 • CNG45, 1243, Cf. Crawford 97/4.
 Luceria triens, supposedly Cr.97, with a too high weight of 27.15 grams amounting to an 81 gram As.
 Refer again my thoughts on postsemlibral bronzes.